 At the planning stage II, from the reflection results, the teaching modules were improved, which would be applied in the implementation of cycle II.
 Planning II is the same as planning I. The prepared things are teaching materials, learning videos, psychomotor assessment sheets, and attitude sheets, preparing only 1 type of LKPD.
 The LKPD contains a column for students to write their answers.
 Apart from that, prepare questions for each post; there are 3 questions.
 Of these three questions, there are different levels.
-Level 1 questions are for the low question category, level 2 for the medium question category.
+Level 1 questions are for the low question category, level 2 for the medium question category, and level 3 for the high question category.